 Heart disease is the primary cause of death in the United States.
 The Centers for Disease Control and Prevention reports 25 percent of deaths occurring in the country are related to heart disease, which is a generic phrase for different types of cardiovascular conditions.
-Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality at-home care.
-Safety Harbor families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.
+Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality Home Care.
+Clearwater families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.

 Of all the possible reasons for having heart disease, these six are the most common.

 Plaque buildup in blood vessel walls, which is known as atherosclerosis, can cause cardiovascular disease.
 Narrowed arteries can lead to heart attacks, strokes, and peripheral artery disease.
 Untreated inflammation and high LDL cholesterol levels cause plaque formation.
 Infections must be treated properly.
 Eating a healthy diet consisting of lean meats, vegetables, fruits, nuts, and whole grains helps keep cholesterol levels in check.